Arctursus12/Altair_CPM_Testbench/README.md

 This will show you the executable files on the disk image.

 ## Misc.
 Notes
 - The simulator runs at historically accurate speeds by default (that is, abysmally slow!
-I could not stomach sitting through the loading times even once past the first time!)
+I could not stomach sitting through the loading times even once past the first time!).
+You can adjust this by inserting `set throttle 50%` (for it to crank with 50% of your CPU power) or `set nothrottle` (not recommended) into the `cpm` file, onto the second line.
-- All disk images are 330KB (standard 8" single-density floppy format)
+- All disk images are 330KB (standard 8" single-density floppy format).
-- CP/M is case-insensitive (commands can be typed in upper or lower case, which is a big win over modern Windows, for one)
+- CP/M is case-insensitive (commands can be typed in upper or lower case, which is a big win over modern Windows, for one).
-- The system disk (A.dsk) should remain mounted on DSK0 at all times (unless you don't want to have a bootable system, of course)
+- The system disk (A.dsk) should remain mounted on DSK0 at all times (unless you don't want to have a bootable system, of course).

 ## Application Usage Guide
 Note!
 This below part is written entirely by Claude Code. <br>